Governor

 If you live in Oregon, these are the 2025 civics test answers that change with your state.
 This page keeps the key facts together so you can practice Salem, Governor Tina Kotek, and the current Senate names without guessing.

-Start free practice with your Oregon answers ready to review.
+Free practice opens with your Oregon answers ready to review.

 Governor